brynmailer/chip-eight/README.md

 My attempt at a Chip-8 emulator, in rust.

 CHIP-8 is a simple, interpreted programming language that was developed in the mid-1970s by Joseph Weisbecker to make video game programming more accessible on microcomputers of that era.
 It's not actually a physical chip but rather a virtual machine designed to run games and simple graphics applications with minimal hardware requirements.
-See more [here](https://en.wikipedia.org/wiki/CHIP-8)
+More information [here](https://en.wikipedia.org/wiki/CHIP-8).

 Features include:
 - Full support for all instructions and quirks from the original Chip-8.
 As well as the modern Super-Chip, and XO-Chip extensions.